What is the NSE?

 Why should I take part in the NSE?

 The NSE is a key feedback tool for Utrecht University.
 By taking part in the NSE, you help us improve the academic experience for our current and future students.

 When can I complete the NSE?

-The survey will be open from 15 January until 11 March.
+The survey will be open until 24 March.

 How long does it take to complete the survey?

 The survey takes 10 to 20 minutes to complete and covers all the aspects of studying at Utrecht University: from programme content to available study facilities.

 Can I save the survey halfway through and come back to it later?

 Yes, you can.
 You reclick the link and continue where you left off.